We spoke to Philip Norman and Kathryn Macdonald from Ross Robotics to hear their story and how Rouse has assisted with advisory services.

 Working with Rouse

-“We appointed Rouse Partners as we were aware that they are on the Innovate funding panel of approved accountants, and also that they work with other ambitious entrepreneurs and technology companies.
+“We appointed Rouse Partners as we were aware that they are an approved Innovate accountant, and also that they work with other ambitious entrepreneurs and technology companies.
 Our first meeting with Neil Relph and Emily Colbourne, our client manager, reassured us that we were making the right decision.”

 “Since then we have been very pleased with the responsiveness of the service provided by Emily and her team.
 Having someone who understands the grant funding process means that they have been able to guide us, explaining and advising on items, and providing practical solutions to our queries.”